dynatrace-oss/fluent-plugin-dynatrace/README.md

 - `required`

-This is the full URL of the logs ingest 2.0 API endpoint on your active gate.
+This is the full URL of the [Generic log ingest API v2](https://www.dynatrace.com/support/help/how-to-use-dynatrace/log-monitoring/log-monitoring-v2/post-log-ingest/) endpoint on your ActiveGate.

 ### `api_token`

 - `required`

-This is the API token which will be used to authenticate log ingest requests.
+This is the [Dynatrace API token](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication/) which will be used to authenticate log ingest requests.
 It should be assigned only the `Log import` permission.

 ### `ssl_verify_none`